-A churn risk profile is one who has purchased from your store at least once but has since lapsed in engagement.
-This is a key segment because it gives you insight into who may soon turn towards another brand completely.
+A churn risk segment includes anyone who has purchased from your store at least once but has since lapsed in engagement.
+This gives you insight into who may soon turn towards another brand completely.
 You will want to re-engage these profiles with campaigns that include targeted content and a discount or other incentive.

 You may have a high churn risk if you have a large number of one-time purchasers, in which case you will want to focus your marketing efforts on retaining customers after their first purchase.
 Consider creating upsell and cross-sell flows to send after someone makes a purchase, guiding them in the direction of other products they may be interested in.

-A potential purchaser is someone who engaged with your store in the past month but has yet to make a purchase.
+A potential purchaser segment includes anyone who engaged with your brand in the past month but has yet to make a purchase.
 This is a good segment to target with campaigns, ads, and forms as they are interested in your brand and may benefit from a gentle reminder to purchase.

 A VIP customer is one who has purchased from your site recently, does so frequently, and has spent a lot of money on your brand.
 You can redefine this segment to match your business preferences and customers’ buying cycles, but the default options are shown below.

-A profile within your win-back opportunities segment is a former customer who is not suppressed but who has not placed an order in an extended period of time.
+Your win-back opportunities segment includes former customers who are not suppressed but who have not placed an order in an extended period of time.
 A best practice is to generate a win-back flow to re-engage these individuals and remind them of the value of your brand.

 A repeat buyer is someone who has purchased from your store multiple times and will likely do so again.
 They are a good audience to target with branded content as they are already interested and may need a nudge in the direction of another purchase.